Glenn Poorman, September 2022

 The Juno-60 swapped out the familiar voltage controlled oscillator (VCO) for a digitally controlled oscillator (DCO).
 These oscillators overcame tuning issues that could occur with the earlier VCO components by controlling the frequency with a microprocessor.
 The oscillator itself was still fully analog.
 The unit was 6-voice polyphonic with one DCO per voice which also contained a sub-oscillator capable of generating a tone one octave below the fundamental.

 The overall sound of the Juno-60 was superb.
 During the 80s, the Juno-60 was one of the mainstays of pop music and was used by numerous popular artists.
-Personally I had an almost obscene amount of fun with the Juno-60 and still regret letting it go.
+Personally I had an almost obscene amount of fun with the Juno-60 and regretted letting it go so much that I ended up buying a used one almost thirty years later.

 Roland GAIA SH-01Introduced in 2010, the Roland GAIA SH-01 is hardly a classic.
 It is a small inexpensive unit that has barely been on the market for a year.
 It warrants a little discussion for a couple of reasons though.